Q&A With Joy Ellis, Author Of The Patient Man

 When did you first start writing fiction?

 I probably started writing fiction at the moment I finished my first Famous Five book!
-I’m pretty sure it was Five GTo Smuggler’s Top, and I was hooked.
+I’m pretty sure it was Five Go To Smuggler’s Top, and I was hooked.
 I progressed to writing storylines (complete with drawings) for my school mates, all based on the characters from the 1960s TV show, Wagon Train.
 Yes, I am that old!

 I loved English at school and was happiest when give a composition to write.
 Writing in earnest started at a low point in my life when I found myself living alone and pretty hard up.
 I filled my evenings writing short stories and planning a novel.
 It never came to fruition and that is probably a very good thing.
 Looking back, it was too depressing for words.
-It gave purple prose new meaning
+It gave purple prose new meaning!

 One wonderful moment was when My Weekly accepted one of my short stories, and paid for it!
 I was ecstatic!
 Then I met my partner, Jacqueline, a serving police officer, we both retired and moved to Lincolnshire and I wrote my first complete novel.